Adaptive, locally-linear models of complex dynamics: Discussion

 The eigenvalues of the posture dynamics reflect variability and hint at the presence of flexible control.
 While the eigenvalue distribution is centered on the frequency of the locomotor wave, the peak is close to the instability boundary and many models are unstable.
 Posture movements thus appear more complex than suggested by a model of stereotyped behaviors composed of a small collection of simple limit cycles \cite{Revzen2012}.
-We found similar results in the worm's global neural activity.
-These dynamical features are also observed in whole brain activity measured through ECoG \cite{Solovey2012,Solovey2015,Alonso2014} and in models of neural networks where they are advantageous for information processing \cite{Toyoizumi2011,Sussillo2009} or can occur as a result of an anti-Hebbian balance of excitation and inhibition \cite{Magnasco2009}.
-Indeed, the chaotic activity of neural networks can be viewed as dynamics on a complex landscape \cite{Wainrib2013} for which the symmetric couplings of the linear models are local harmonic approximations.